40 oz. to Fresno: Background

 Joyce Manor first formed in 2008 in Torrance, California.
 In their early years, the band built a following though online word-of-mouth and unhinged live performances.
 Early albums like Never Hungover Again and their self-titled debut solidified their standing in the fourth-wave emo scene.
 By the late 2010s, the band had remained on the road constantly, playing to audiences worldwide while shuffling through a rotating cast of drummers.
 Their latest, Pat Ware, left the group in 2019 to focus on law school.
 At that moment, vocalist/guitarist Barry Johnson confided in his bandmates that he needed a break, and all agreed to take time off.
 In the interim, the group compiled a rarities collection, Songs from Northern Torrance, and issued a remixed iteration of their debut.
 40 oz. to Fresno originated during the coronavirus pandemic, with the members of Joyce Manor confined to their homes.
 Johnson was compiling tracks for Torrance when he came upon the unreleased song "Secret Sisters".
 The song had been recorded for Hungover, but left off the album.
 Johnson felt it might be exciting to record an album that sounded like it.

 40 oz. was partially recorded in July 2020 and January 2021.
 Johnson confided with Epitaph head Brett Guerwitz on potential session drummers to record with, including Josh Freese.
-Gurewitz suggested Tony Thaxton, of 2000s emo stalwarts Motion City Soundtrack.
+Gurewitz suggested Tony Thaxton, of 2000s emo pop stalwarts Motion City Soundtrack.
 Thaxton recorded his portions at Sunset Sound in Los Angeles, and the group were pleased with his contributions: "[He] is unreal at drums and wrote such cool parts," Johnson said.
 40 oz. was the band's second album recorded with producer/engineer Rob Schnapf, who also helmed the boards behind the group's 2016 effort Cody.
 Johnson had grown to like that particular outing with time, and wondered if the band's most recent work could have benefited from Schnapf's input.
 In a statement, Johnson summarized the album's themes: "This album makes me think of our early tours, drinking a 40 in the van on a night drive blasting Guided by Voices and smoking cigarettes the whole way to Fresno."

 The title is a reference to fellow Californian punkers Sublime, and their album 40 oz. to Freedom.
 Johnson had been re-listening to the group and texted a friend about the album, but his phone auto-corrected the message to Fresno, a city in California.
 Johnson had initially aimed to title Hungover Again, an allusion their 2014 breakthrough, but receded it shortly before the album was manufactured.